 Agile’s rise in popularity is no surprise—it helps teams deliver on time.
 Velocity tracks completed work over time, guiding future estimates.
 Capacity measures available resources, ensuring realistic commitments.

 Misusing these metrics can lead to missed deadlines and inefficiencies.
+High velocity alone does not guarantee business value, so the primary focus should remain on outcomes rather than just numbers.
 Used correctly, they boost productivity and streamline workflows.

 In this blog, we’ll break down velocity vs. capacity, highlight their differences, and share best practices to ensure agile success for you.

 Agile velocity measures the amount of work a team completes in a sprint, typically using story points.
+The team's velocity is calculated by summing the story points completed in each sprint, and scrum velocity is a key metric for sprint planning.
 It reflects a team’s actual output over time.
 By tracking velocity, teams can predict future sprint capacity and set realistic goals.

 Velocity is not fixed—it evolves as teams improve.
+Story point estimation and assigning story points are fundamental to measuring velocity, and relative estimation is used to compare task complexity.
 New teams may start with lower velocity, which grows as they refine their processes.
 However, it is not a direct measure of efficiency.
 High velocity does not always mean better performance.

 Understanding velocity helps teams make data-driven decisions.
+Teams measure velocity by tracking the number of story points completed over multiple sprints, and team velocity provides a basis for forecasting future work.
 It ensures sprint planning aligns with past performance, reducing the risk of overcommitment.

-Velocity is calculated by averaging the total story points completed over multiple sprints.
+Velocity is calculated by averaging the total story points completed over multiple sprints; this is known as the basic velocity calculation method.

 Example: